raffopazzo/depc/README.md

 If you need help or have any question feel free to reach out to me directly on Discord @raffopazzo6911

-# How to build using devbox
+# How to build using devbox*

+*_The name devbox is only a coincidence and not related to https://www.jetify.com/devbox_

 First you need to build the devbox docker image via: